 Enteric fermentation is the digestive process in ruminant animals, including cattle, sheep, goats, and bison, which produces methane.
-The gas is a byproduct of digestion and is produced by microorganisms breaking down plant material.
+The gas is a byproduct of microorganisms breaking down plant material during digestion.

 Farrowing crates are used for sows that have recently given birth.
 They are similar to gestation crates but are designed for pigs to lie down on their sides for nursing.
 In these crates, there are metal slates through which piglets, kept in a separate enclosure, can nurse.